Ericsson/dataplanebook/src/stats/stats.rst

 .. literalinclude:: stats_shared_lock_protected_read.c

-The above example includes the acquiring and releasing the lock as a part of the access function.
+The above example includes acquiring and releasing the lock as a part of the access function.
 Another option is to have explicit reader lock and release functions in the ``ep_stats.h`` API.
-In that case, a reader may read large of amounts of counters, without taking the overhead for a large number of lock and unlock calls.
+In that case, a reader may read a large amount of counters, without taking the overhead for a large number of lock and unlock calls.

 Reset